ben8p-archives/typescript-react-socket.io-boilerplate/README.md

 "files" section is dynamic.
 Do not change.
 Instead update "filesGlob"

+# tslint.json
+define how to lint the typescript / jsx code

 # typings.json
 define which typings are available for TypeScript
 To install typings: